 - “Too little impact is made when they do engage.
 Especially the case when important/key functions are displayed like optional actions outside of the onboarding process.”

-The Best Features for Mobile Apps
+The Best Features for Mobile Applications

 As for which features to add into your mobile app design when you develop mobile apps, he says, “First and foremost is maximizing the reach of your feature, so it impacts the most people.
 It’s a good rule of thumb that the best features often focus mostly on non-users and casual users, with the reason that there’s simply many more of them.”